Cptmoomoo/AnimeTaro/README.md

 # AnimeTaro
-Anime stream finding Chrome extension
+## Anime stream finding Chrome extension

-Have you ever just wanted to easily find an anime you are exploring on MyAnimeList?
+##### Have you ever just wanted to easily find an anime you are exploring on MyAnimeList?
 Have you ever just wanted to watch a small bit of an anime to see what it's about?
-Well this is the extension for you.